VictoriaBC/midevglossary/README.md

 <h3>Testing</h3>
 <li>User Testing - people were are asked to visit the app and test.
 Reason is to collect feedback and improve.
 After collected feedback I fixed the alphabet navigation that did not work, search was not noticed at first so I added an icon, the app was not responsive due issues in Materialize, but I fixed that by adding "meta name=“viewport” content=“width=device-width, initial-scale=1.0" in the html code under code and using media queries in css. </li>
 <li>Tested browser lists: Google Chrome, Chrome Lighthouse for audit of website, Safari.
 Everything worked fine.
-In Chrome audit result are mixed, not less than 79 which means improvement can be made: Best practice scored 79, SEO scored 90, Accessibility 100 and overall performance 89.</li>
+In Chrome audit result are mixed, no less than 79 in both mobile and desktop, which means improvement can be made: Best practice scored 79, SEO scored 90, Accessibility 100 and overall performance 89.</li>
+<a href="https://github.com/VictoriaBC/midevglossary/blob/93fbfd2c831f8974800eadfaf6b009014bcbaa1f/static/img/lighthouse_audit.png">Lighthouse performance Audit test in inspect.</a>

 <h3>HTML, CSS and JS code</h3>
 <li>W3C HTML Validator.</li>